Headwear - Types, Features, and Materials

 Beanies are multifunctional and can be used for everyday wear in the city as well as for a ton of indoor and outdoor activities.
 Warm hats, and especially the black watch cap, are highly praised in the military.
 Used to counter heat loss, a black beanie for the military should be thin enough to fit under a helmet so synthetic fibers are preferred.
 Wool hats are also used given that they aren’t bulky and difficult to fit under a helmet.

 Three Types of Headwear

-Face masks or ski masks will keep your nose and mouth protected from the cold and wind.
+Face masks or ski masks cover all but the eyes and nostrils and are used to will keep your nose and mouth protected from the cold and wind.
 In addition, covering the nose and mouth is beneficial in climates with low humidity since this way you limit the drying of the mucous membranes in the nose and throat.
-Though some people prefer wearing ski and face masks even in bitter cold and severe blizzards, however, bear in mind that they don’t cover your neck, ears or forehead.
+Though some people prefer wearing ski and face masks even in bitter cold and severe blizzards, bear in mind that they don’t cover your neck or forehead.
 This is actually the main difference between balaclavas and face masks.
 Unprotected areas are prone to severe burns and frostbite in mountain conditions so be mindful of this when choosing headgear for your winter expeditions.

 Headbands and ear bands